 Come on down to the watering hole and enjoy true Louisiana goodness at Babylon Sports Bar.
 Located in Metairie, you can quench your thirst, satisfy your appetite, spend time with friends, and enjoy a game on screen or by joining a competitive dart game.
 You’ll find a good selection of beer and craft cocktails that are traditional and not so traditional.
 There’s live music on weekends, lady’s choices on drinks during the week, and your favorite sports team on TV.
 Come a stranger and leave a friend.

 Having the best burgers in town isn’t the only thing the locally owned and operated Dawg House Sports Grill in Ruston is known for.
 You’ll really be in the Dawg House when you stop by and try their wings, steaks, appetizers, and sandwich platters.
 And you have to try the Louisiana bread pudding when you visit.
-Open for business every day for the last 19 years, they have 13 TVs, pool tables, dart boards, and live entertainment, and you can have your next party there, too.
+They have TVs, pool tables, dart boards, and live entertainment, and you can have your next party there, too.